 Reply to a comment

 If you enable Allow Thread Comments in Comments Settings, visitors click the reply icon to reply to another comment.
-After entering their reply in the comment box, they'll click Post Reply.
+After entering their reply in the comment field, they'll click Post Reply.

 Like a comment